 Cannabis oil comes from every part of the cannabis plant; the flowers (buds), the stems, and the leaves.
 Higher-end extracts like shatter will often use only the flowers, for increased potency.

 Cannabis leaves and stems are not fit to smoke – but you should absolutely keep them!
 Those are the parts of the plant that can be used to make edibles and topicals.

 CBD oil is made with strains of cannabis that have been selectively bred to have a lower THC content.
-THC is a key component in giving users that “stoned” feeling.
+THC is a key component in giving users that “high” feeling.

 CBD is a key component to many of the medicinal benefits associated with cannabis.
 This type of oil is desirable for people who want to experience the pain relief and relaxation of cannabis without feeling high.

-It’s worth mentioning that there are many compounds at play in the cannabis plant that contribute to the way it makes you feel.
-Regarding the medicinal effects, THC and CBD are just the primary ones.
+There are many compounds at play in the cannabis plant that contribute to the way it makes you feel – THC and CBD are just the primary ones.

 To make cannabis oil for cooking, you need to start with plant material.
 This includes buds, leaves, and stems, or any combination thereof.

 Sometimes, this is done using a slow-cooker, or on a stove-top with a double boiler.
 The plant matter is ground up and left to sit in oil or butter at a low temperature.
 Once the plant matter is filtered out, you’re left with cannabis-infused oil.